ArulselvanMadhavan/ConvNets/tasks.md

 1. Try prediction with any of the linear classifiers to ease in to the project before moving to CNN.
 This is up for debate.
 2. SVM - Arul
 3. KNN - Arul
+4. Soft Regression - ?
-4. Feature Extraction - ?
+5. Feature Extraction - ?
-5. ZCA Whitening - Deepen
+6. ZCA Whitening - Deepen

 <h2>Learn about CNN</h2>
 <h3><i>Owner:All</i></h3>